19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(1E) For the purposes of subsections (1A), (1B) and (1BA), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying intellectual property registration costs in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for those costs in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1A), (1B) or (1BA) (as the case may be) for that year of assessment.
+(1E) For the purposes of subsections (1A), (1B), (1BA) and (1BB), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the years of assessment 2011 and 2025 (both years inclusive), incurred qualifying intellectual property registration costs in respect of such firms for the purposes of the individual’s trade or business, the deduction that may be allowed to the individual for those costs in respect of all the individual’s trades and businesses must not exceed the amount computed in accordance with subsection (1A), (1B), (1BA) or (1BB) (as the case may be) for that year of assessment.

-[22/2011]

-[Act 37 of 2014 wef 27/11/2014]
+[Act 45 of 2018 wef 12/11/2018]

-(1F) For the purposes of subsections (1A), (1B) and (1BA), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying intellectual property registration costs for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for those costs in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1A), (1B) or (1BA) (as the case may be) for that year of assessment.
+(1F) For the purposes of subsections (1A), (1B), (1BA) and (1BB), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the years of assessment 2011 and 2025 (both years inclusive), incurred qualifying intellectual property registration costs for the purposes of the partnership’s trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for those costs in respect of all the trades and businesses of the partnership must not exceed the amount computed in accordance with subsection (1A), (1B), (1BA) or (1BB) (as the case may be) for that year of assessment.

-[22/2011]

-[Act 37 of 2014 wef 27/11/2014]
+[Act 45 of 2018 wef 12/11/2018]

-(2) The claim for deduction under subsection (1), (1A), (1B) or (1BA) shall be allowed to a person only if —
+(2) The claim for deduction under subsection (1), (1A), (1B), (1BA) or (1BB) shall be allowed to a person only if —

 (a) there is an undertaking by the person that he would be the proprietor of the patent or registered trade mark, the registered owner of the registered design or the grantee of the plant variety, as the case may be, when the patent is granted, the trade mark or design is registered or the plant variety is granted protection; and